DecodeGenetics/Ratatosk/variant_calling.md

 # Variant calling

 Variant calling on ONT reads Illumina-corrected with Ratatosk can be performed with the Pepper-MARGIN-DeepVariant pipeline.
 Pepper-MARGIN-DeepVariant models are now provided for ONT reads from R9.4 flowcells, basecalled with Guppy 5+ SUP model and corrected with Ratatosk 0.7.5.
-Using these models on reads from a different type of flowcell or basecalled with a different version of Guppy will work but the result won't be optimal.
+Using these models on reads from a different type of flowcell or basecalled with a different version of Guppy will work but the call accuracy will be suboptimal.

 ## Requirements